FOR-THE-HORDE-OPUS/Orgrimmar/README.md

 ## Additional findings
 * Sample data needs to be large and diversified enough to produce more accurate predictions
 * With the actual source code experimented in the exercise, more different classes and methods under tests result in better prediction.
+* A broader application is to classify code commits, e.g. when there has been refactoring, where there are a lot of bug fixes, etc